richfaces/richfaces/examples/showcase/README.md

 **You are now able to work with the Showcase within Eclipse.** Note that by using JBoss Developer Studio you can skip installing all of the required plugins and you can import the project right away.

-* In order to deploy the Showcase on JBoss AS 7.1.x from Eclipse one needs to:
+* In order to deploy the Showcase on WildFly 8.2 from Eclipse one needs to:
-    * Select the right maven profile: ``jbas71``
+    * Select the right maven profile: ``jee6``
         * Either by pressing hot key `CTRL + ALT + P`, while the showcase project is selected
-        * Or right click on the showcase project in the `project explorer --> Properties --> Maven` and fill in the input: `jbas71`
+        * Or right click on the showcase project in the `project explorer --> Properties --> Maven` and fill in the input: `jee6`
     * Alter the deployment assembly
         * Right click on the showcase project --> Properties --> Deployment assembly.
-By default there should be: src/main/java, src/main/resources, src/main/resources-jbas71/, src/main/webapp
+By default there should be: src/main/java, src/main/resources, src/main/resources-jee6/, src/main/webapp
-        * One needs to add src/main/webapp-jbas71: hit the add button and select the folder option, find the webapp-jbas71 and add it
+        * One needs to add src/main/webapp-jee6: hit the add button and select the folder option, find the webapp-jee6 and add it
     * Now the showcase can be **deployed**, be sure that you are loading the showcase application on the correct context root and also that there was not added a default `persistence.xml` in ``src/main/resources/META-INF`` (delete it).
 The URL one should access looks like: <http://localhost:8080/showcase>